Posts

 Image

-Third Step This writing is about my third step (App test and build) to make my own mobile application, K-pop celeb like me.
-If you want to see for iOS application build, then leave this page, because I made only Android application and submit to Play Store.
+This writing is about Expo Webview app build and submit to PlayStore.
+This is continued writing from previous one.
+If you want to see for iOS application build, please have a look other article, because I made only Android application and submit to Play Store.
 To develop Android application, you need to make developer account at Google Play Console, pay 25$ just one time, but for iOS developer it is about 99$ every year.
 So it is not worth for beginner like me to make iOS developer account now.
 Maybe later with better skills..
 1. Expo development build to test (Android) Prerequisite: you need to install Android Studio first.
 Development build will make virtual Android device for real time test and you need Android Studio for that virtual device.
 Run the command: npm install -g eas-cli Run the command: npx expo install expo-dev-client Run the command: eas login You need to have expo account for it.
-If you don't have it, make one in: https://expo.dev/ In the App.js, put: im...
+If you don't have it, make one in: https://expo.dev/ In the App.js, put:...